Storie/StorieCloudSDK/README.md

 # Storie Cloud SDK

 The Storie Cloud SDK provides a simple interface to interact with the Storie Cloud API.
+For more info and developer access to the Storie Cloud visit https://developer.storie.com

 ## Features of the Storie Cloud API